 How we test the best vacuum for pet hair

-At Real Homes we like to get hands-on experience with the products which we feature in our buyer's guides.
+At Real Homes we like to get hands-on experience with the products which we feature in our buying guides; it's part of our commitment to how we test the things we feature.
 Whether that's to attend product demonstrations or to have them for a few weeks (sometimes months) in our own homes, you know that these vacuum cleaners for pet hair have had a member of our team look over them before including them in this roundup.
 We even seek other user reviews so all experiences and opinions are taken into account.

 During testing, we lookout for factors such as maneuverability, run-time, bin size and emptying, filtration, and ease of use so you know exactly what you are getting for your money.
-We challenge the vacuum cleaners with typical household dirt such as crumbs, dust, and pet hair for a real-life comparison to your own household.
+We challenge these vacuum cleaners with typical household dirt such as crumbs, dust, and pet hair for a real-life comparison to your own household.
+Below, you can read more about the experts who have been testing out these vacuums at home.

 What is the best vacuum for pet hair?

-To recap, we like the the Dyson Ball Animal 2 (opens in new tab).
-It has been a firm favourite for a couple of years and our number one spot for most of that time, because of that immense suction.
+To recap, we like the Dyson Ball Animal 2 (opens in new tab).
+It has been a firm favorite for us for a couple of years and our number one spot for most of that time, because of that immense suction.
 It also goes right up to the edges, transitions well across hard floor and carpets and has a long cord so you're not feeling tethered all the time - it's a real winner in our eyes.

 What makes a vacuum great for pet hair?